Buffy Sainte-Marie: 1960–1978: Rise to prominence

-During the early 60s as she attended the University of Massachusetts some of her songs, "Ananias", the Indian lament "Now That the Buffalo's Gone", and "Mayoo Sto Hoon" (a Hindi Bollywood song "Mayus To Hoon Waade Se Tere" originally sung by the Indian singer Mohammed Rafi from the 1960 movie Barsaat Ki Raat) were already in her repertoire.
-In her early twenties she toured alone, developing her craft and performing in various concert halls, folk music festivals, and First Nations communities across the United States, Canada, and abroad.
-She spent a considerable amount of time in the coffeehouses of downtown Toronto's old Yorkville district, and New York City's Greenwich Village as part of the early to mid-1960s folk scene, often alongside other emerging artists such as Leonard Cohen, Neil Young, and Joni Mitchell, the latter of whom she introduced to Elliot Roberts, who became her manager.
+During the early 1960s, while still in college, her own songs such as "Ananias", the Indian lament "Now That the Buffalo's Gone", and also "Mayoo Sto Hoon" (a Hindi Bollywood song "Mayus To Hoon Waade Se Tere" originally sung by the Indian singer Mohammed Rafi from the 1960 movie Barsaat Ki Raat) were in her repertoire.
+In her early twenties she toured, developed her craft, and performed in various concert halls, folk music festivals, and First Nations communities across the United States, Canada, and abroad.
+She spent considerable time in the coffeehouses of Yorkville and Greenwich Village as part of the 1960s folk scene, as did other emerging artists, including Leonard Cohen, Neil Young, Joni Mitchell, and Gordon Lightfoot.